 Skill Development Resources

 American Writers & Artists Inc. (AWAI): Anybody who’s even considering a writing career should be signed up for at least their free account (even if you’re not American).
 It’s a ridiculously useful resource for copywriters and freelance writers that provides a job board, training, and business advice for independent writers.
 They also provide training in graphic design, self-publishing, internet marketing, resume writing, travel writing, photography.
+They’re very sales-focused which might be off-putting at first, but trust, you probably need to get better at selling yourself, so watching what they do should be a priority.

 Make a Living Writing: Their slogan “Practical Help for Hungry Writers” is dead on.
 Carol Tice has deep experience as a freelance writer and a ton of posts to help you out.
-Their materials on getting out of low-dollar jobs are especially good.
+Their materials on getting out of low-dollar jobs and content mills are especially good.
 This isn’t my world, but I’ve noticed that they’ve also got a lot of info on learning to pitch like these examples, these tips for refining your pitches, and this advice too.
 Also read through their general Pitch Clinic tag here.

 Content Marketing Institute: Great material on content marketing all around, but materials like this (How To Write a Style Guide for Your Brand) offer lessons you can use in your business, but also sell to customers.
 Definitely one to subscribe to.